pitt-crc/keystone-api/docs/install/settings.md

 ## Security Settings

-Security setting are used to configure application networking and request signing.
+Security settings are used to configure application networking and request signing.
-Improperly configuring these settings can introduce dangerous vulnerabilities and may damage your production deployment.
+These values should be chosen with care.
-Settings should be chosen with care.
+Improperly configured settings can introduce dangerous vulnerabilities and may damage your production deployment.

 | Setting Name              | Default Value            | Description                                                   |
 |---------------------------|--------------------------|---------------------------------------------------------------|